 The first is the recent documentary film Remembrance – Rewriting history: Red Army’s role in liberating Europe censored in the West, the title leaving one with no uncertainty as to what the narrative is all about.
 Suffice to say this: Today’s generation is of the general belief it was the US who did most of the heavy lifting in World War II, as ‘that’s what their textbooks tell them’.
 Yet as the historical record tells it, compared to American deaths in the European theatre (around 300,000), the Soviets suffered around 27 million or more; further their country was trashed, whilst America remained largely untouched by the conflict.
 Put simply, the US got off light!

 Moreover, the Red Army fighting on its own turf killed over four times as many Germans as the US and its allies did on the Western Front.
 In fact, the D-Day invasion, belatedly opened the second front in Europe in June 1944 after being delayed several times over two years prior largely due to prevarications by the then UK PM Winston Churchill, much to Soviet leader Joseph Stalin’s justifiable chagrin.
-By this time, it was clear the Soviets could achieve complete victory over the Nazis on its own, but by no means did this mean the allies were going to let the Soviets claim bragging rights to such an outcome.
+By this time, it was clear the USSR could achieve complete victory over the Nazis on her own, but by no means did this mean the allies were going to let the Soviets claim bragging rights to such an outcome.
 In any event, it appears this narrative has been quietly ‘memory-holed’.
 One is tempted to ask: To what end is this being done?
 It is straight out of the Orwell playbook.

-And the second was an extraordinary interview with Mikhail Poltoranin, former Head of the Government Committee on the Declassification of KGB Archives.
+And the second example of the memory hole was an extraordinary interview with Mikhail Poltoranin, former Head of the Government Committee on the Declassification of KGB Archives.
 He revealed that in 1950, the U.S. Air Force actually attacked Soviet bases just outside Vladivostok and destroyed over 100 aircraft.
 Poltoranin further disclosed that Stalin himself was poisoned; he didn’t die of natural causes!
 This assassination operation was carried out on Churchill’s instructions by British intelligence, themselves assisted by ‘some internal forces’ of the Soviet ruling elite, of which Stalin’s later successor Nikita Khrushchev was ‘certainly one’.

 On any number of levels this latter revelation is highly credible.
 Churchill himself was one of the earliest cheerleaders of the as yet unnamed Cold War with his hysterical 1946 “Iron Curtain” tirade, thereby proclaiming one of history’s most portentous of self-fulfilling of prophecies.
 As well there was no love lost between these two former WWII allies, a reality laid bare in Susan Butler’s masterful 2015 tome Roosevelt and Stalin: Portrait of a Partnership.
 It is further noteworthy that when, during the course of this startling exchange the interviewer expressed disbelief at his revelations, Poltoranin responded with a comment very pertinent to our narrative: ‘We hid a lot of things.
 Actually, we live in a fog of historical myth…’ The “we” here doubtless included the West!